 Choosing an In-Home Steam Bath

-We're proud to feature quality steam systems from Steam-Whirl and Steamist, two of the leading names in the steam market.
+We're proud to feature quality steam systems from Steamist, one of the leading names in the steam market.
 In addition to the standard system components - a steam generator, steam head, and control panel - we also offer accessories for aromatherapy, chromatherapy, smartphone integration, and even fog-free mirrors.

 Depending on existing circumstances, you may even be able to add the steam bath to your existing shower setup.
 However, you must get the advice of a qualified professional (a licensed contractor with plumbing and electrical experience) when planning the conversion.
 Most residential steam generators are compact so they won't take up much space, low maintenance, and are relatively simple for a professional installer to hook up.
 If all surfaces in your shower area are able to get wet without having to worry about mold, mildew, or water damage and the area is properly enclosed, you probably won't need a major remodel.